futurepaul/bdk-cli-tutorial/README.md

 ## Step 5a (optional): Verify receive address

+Just to double check that BDK isn't lying to us — or, ideally, to help our users verify that we aren't lying to them — we can verify that the address we're showing for this derivation path matches with what our hardware wallet shows at that derivation path.

+Here's how to do that with HWI:

 TKTK Verify the address on your Coldcard.

-Need to figure out the derivation path???

 ## Step 6: Send